bcoin-org/bcoin-org.github.io/guides-markdown/webapp.md

 npm install -g bpkg
 ```

-There is one other package we can install as an option and that is `uglify-es`.
+There is one other package we can install as an option and that is [uglify-es.](https://www.npmjs.com/package/uglify-es)
 This package [minifies](https://en.wikipedia.org/wiki/Minification_%28programming%29)
 the code after it has been converted, to save an immense amount of space in the
 final JavaScript files.
 For this project, `uglify-es` will save us about 40% of